matthieuSolente/email-darkmode/README.md

 # EMAIL-DARKMODE
-These different techniques for dark mode were initiated by Nicole Merlin, Remi Parmentier, Mark Robbins or Annet Forcier etc, and here is a summary of all these techniques known and still functional in 2022.
+These different techniques for dark mode were initiated by Nicole Merlin, Remi Parmentier, Mark Robbins and some other email geeks, and here is a summary of all these techniques known and still functional in 2022.
 I will do my best to keep this page up to date, please not to point out errors or deprecated elements over time.

 **NO SUPPORT: Gmail app and Windows 10 mail. **